Justina Gaynor

-Justina Gabrielle Gaynor (born December 21, 2001) is an American professional soccer player who plays as a defender for Lexington SC of the USL Super League.
+Justina Gabrielle Gaynor (born December 21, 2001) is an American professional soccer player who plays as a midfielder for USL Super League club DC Power FC.
 She played college soccer for the Butler Bulldogs and the Michigan State Spartans and was named Big Ten Midfielder of the Year in 2023.
+She also previously played for Chicago Stars FC of the National Women's Soccer League (NWSL) and Lexington SC of the USL Super League.
 She is the sister of soccer player Celia Gaynor.

 Early life

 Gaynor grew up in Shelby Township, Michigan, one of three children born to Paul and Rita Gaynor.
 Her older sister, Celia, played alongside her at Butler and Michigan State.
 She played soccer and basketball at Notre Dame Preparatory.
 She played club soccer for Nationals Development Academy, winning three USYS national titles.

 College career

 Gaynor spent one season with the Butler Bulldogs, playing in the spring after the usual fall season was pushed back due to the COVID-19 pandemic.
 She started all 12 games and scored 2 goals.
 She then transferred alongside her sister to the Michigan State Spartans.
 She appeared in 17 games, starting 11 of them, and scored 2 goals in her first season in East Lansing in 2021.
 She established herself on the team as a junior in 2022, starting all 23 games, scoring 4 goals with 2 assists, and being named first-team All-Big Ten.
 Michigan State went undefeated in their Big Ten Conference schedule to win their first-ever outright regular-season title, losing to Penn State in the Big Ten tournament final.

 Gaynor started all 22 games in senior season and led the team in outfield minutes in 2023, recording a career-high 6 goals and 12 assists.
 In the NCAA tournament, she scored from the penalty spot in a 1–0 win against Harvard, which led Michigan State to advance to the third round of the tournament for the first time in program history.
 She was named first-team All-Big Ten and the Big Ten Midfielder of the Year.
 In her graduate season in 2024, she played 21 games, starting all but one of them, and scored 5 goals with 6 assists.
 Michigan State equaled their best NCAA tournament result.
 Gaynor was named first-team All-Big Ten and third-team All-American, becoming the fourth All-American in program history.